JPG-lab/JPG-lab.github.io/index.md

 My research uses mathematics and statistics to answer existing and emerging health questions.

-I have over eight years experience of modelling infectious diseases and I am currently actively leading modelling different COVID-19 transmission projects across different settings to inform decision making.
+I have over eight years experience of modelling infectious diseases.
+I am currently actively leading various projects on modelling COVID-19 transmission across different settings to inform decision making.
 I work closely with researchers at Public Health England, and advise the UK Department of Health and Social Care, the World Bank, the Gates Foundation and FIND working across different projects.

 ## COVID-19 research work